Where does data (e.g., a data frame or tibble) come from? If we don’t enter it ourselves (e.g., with the

 A modern alternative to using the

-here() function that returns the name of this directory or other directories, whose names are provided as additional arguments (of type character):
+here() function that returns the name of this directory or other directories, whose names can be provided as additional arguments (of type character) and separated by commas:

-The brilliant idea of here is that all paths within a project can be specified relative to your current working directory, which is
+The brilliant idea of here is that all paths within a project can be specified relative to our current working directory, which is located and denoted as

-Note: As the R package lubridate also contains a (deprecated) function named
+Note: As the lubridate package (covered in Chapter 10: Time) also contained a (now deprecated) function named

 6.1.4 Data used